Reviews You Can Rely On

 Lace 'Em Up

 Another quality that makes approach shoes different than an average hiking shoe is the lacing.
 In a typical hiking or running shoe, the laces start at the top of the shoe and stop about mid-foot.
 This provides plenty of security for traveling on established trails and mild terrain.
-But approach shoes take a note from the best climbing shoes here and extend their laces further down toward the toe.
+But approach shoes take a note from climbing shoes here and extend their laces further down toward the toe.
 This adds to increased precision for traveling on technical terrain.
 These extended lacing systems allow the user to really cinch up the shoe to provide a snug fit and better sensitivity in the toe box for more precise edging and smearing.
 If you plan on traveling extensively in technical, fifth-class terrain, you'll want to look for a shoe with laces that extend far down toward the toe, as most of the shoes in this review do.

 approach shoes womens - the lacing system of approach shoes set them apart from hiking shoes...